Trusted authentication

 Troubleshoot trusted authentication🔗

-Please see the troubleshooting steps if you encounter issues with the browse-side aspects of the trusted authentication implementation.
+Please see the troubleshooting steps if you encounter issues with the browser-side aspects of the trusted authentication implementation.

 Trusted authentication code samples🔗